Tom Brinkman

-Thomas E. Brinkman, Jr. (born December 6, 1957) is a Republican member of the Ohio House of Representatives from Cincinnati.
+Thomas E. Brinkman Jr. (born December 6, 1957) is a Republican politician from the state of Ohio.
+He represented Cincinnati in the Ohio House of Representatives from 2001 to 2008 and again from 2015 to 2022.

 He is known for his opposition to higher taxes and public spending.
 In 2014, Brinkman defeated incumbent Peter Stautberg in the Republican primary election to retake his former seat in the Ohio House of Representatives.
 He went on to win the general election with 67.78% of the vote.

 Background

 A resident of the Mount Lookout section of Cincinnati, Brinkman graduated from St. Xavier High School and received a B.A. (in history and political science) from George Washington University in 1979.
 In 1976, he worked for the Ronald Reagan campaign to win the Republican nomination for President, and for the Gerald Ford campaign following Ford's nomination at the Republican National Convention in Kansas City.
 While a student at GWU, he worked in the office of Senator Bob Dole of Kansas from 1977 to 1979.
 In 1980 he supported Congressman John B. Anderson's presidential bid, but switched his support to Reagan following the Republican National Convention.
 From his graduation to 1999, he was Midwest Sales Manager for the Metroweb printing company in Erlanger, Kentucky.
 From 2001, he has worked in the sales department of the Curry Printing Company of Evendale, Ohio.

 He and his wife, Cathy, have six children: Will, Stephen, Daniel, Kelley, Kevin, and Michael.